humlab-speech/visible-speech-deployment/README.md

 Everything should now be setup for using the system with Keycloak as the local identity provider.
 You may create a normal user account in Keycloak to then use for sign-in at http://localtest.me

+Users in Keycloak MUST have an email, since this is what's used to generate the GitLab username.

 ## TROUBLESHOOTING

 * If you get a message about `Unknown or Unusable Identity Provider`, try restarting the edge-router.
 This is probably because Keycloak wasn't ready when the edge-router went up, preventing it from reading metadata from Keycloak.